yahayuta/droid_dicex/README.md

 2. **Open in Android Studio**
    - Launch Android Studio
    - Select "Open an existing Android Studio project"
-   - Navigate to the cloned directory and select it
+   - Navigate to the cloned directory and select the `android` folder

 3. **Build and Run**
    - Connect an Android device or start an emulator